Nageswar-Sahoo/Computer-Vision-Project/S5/README.md

         param 10k .
 This is expected due to reduced model capacity .

-Model Summary And Traing Test Logs :
+Model Summary And Training Test Logs :

    With 5k Param :